The anatomy of a retweetable tweet in international development

 • Time lapse of something being built (home, school, water pipe, solar panel, toilet, cook stove) or prepared for an event (booth being constructed, signage being hung around the venue).

-• Live video of one of your experts/volunteers/members giving a speech at an important conference.
+• Live video from an important conference.

 • Animations explaining how your NGO can address some of the global issues (remember the storytelling structure!).